-While there are a plethora of chords, only the most common ones are needed in order to play bluegrass guitar, though you may want to learn the others as you become more proficient.
-The 10 most essential chords are A major, A minor, B major, C major, D major, D minor, E Major, E minor, F major, and G Major.
+While there are a plethora of chords, only the most common ones are needed to play bluegrass guitar, though you may want to learn the others as you become more proficient.
+The ten most essential chords are A major, A minor, B major, C major, D major, D minor, E Major, E minor, F Major, and G Major.
 These are also some of the simplest chords, and shouldn’t take too much practice to learn.
-However, when learning to play bluegrass guitar, the chords that will allow you to efficiently play most songs are the C, D, E and G minor chords, which help to create that lively and folksy sound.
+However, when learning to play bluegrass guitar, the chords that will allow you to play efficiently most songs are the C, D, E and G minor chords, which help to create that livelily and folksy sound.

-2. It’s also essential that you choose the right type of guitar for playing bluegrass music.
-As there is no specially designed bluegrass guitar, already established guitars are what you’ll be looking to buy.
+2. It is also essential that you choose the right type of guitar for playing bluegrass music.
+As there is no specially designed bluegrass guitar, already established, guitars are what you’ll be looking to buy.
 All bluegrass guitar music is played with an acoustic guitar, as an electric does not produce the same types of sounds.
 This acoustic guitar should be the typical six string with a flattop body, which can be identified by the circular opening at the base of the strings.

-Once you learn how to play rhythm, it’s important to try your hand at playing lead, as this can greatly help you to effectively play bluegrass guitar and increase your overall skill-set.
+Once you learn how to play rhythm, it is important to try your hand at playing lead, as this can greatly help you to effectively play bluegrass guitar and increase your overall skill-set.
 Playing lead requires an extremely quick tempo that will be tested during lead breaks.
 Lead speeds can go up to well over 200 beats per minute.
-While you shouldn’t expect to master this straight away, it will help you to play rhythm more effectively.
+While you should not expect to master this straight away, it will help you to play rhythm more effectively.
 There are a few other playing styles as well, but they are more challenging and aren’t essential for playing bluegrass.

 6. Playing bluegrass guitar is a fun and oftentimes social event.
 As this is the case, you should play with others as often as possible, creating jamming sessions that will help you improve as you listen to other playing styles.